Argobba

 - Rituals

-- Rituals are often tied to religious practices, including daily prayers and ceremonies marking life events such as births and marriages.
+- Rituals often align with Islamic practices, marking life events such as births, marriages, and funerals.

 - Rites Of Passage